informatica752/sanpetronio/conclusion.md

 **3️⃣ Setting up and Linking the Website on GitHub Pages**

-•	**Challenge:** As absolute beginners in web development, creating the project website was a major obstacle.
+•	**Challenge:** As absolute beginners in web development, creating the project website was a central obstacle.
 We found it very difficult at first to understand how to create a new GitHub repository from scratch, adapt existing Jekyll templates, and manually create all the navigation hyperlinks to connect the pages together.

 •	**Solution:** We studied the basic documentation for GitHub and Jekyll step by step.
 We took an existing template, carefully analyzed its structure, and slowly learned how to modify the code.
 Through continuous team testing, we successfully created the repository and built a working navigation system between all our pages.